w7sst/MorseRunner/Readme.txt

         character speeds for each level of classes.

     NR Digits
       The number of digits the responding station will send.
+        There are four possible settings:
+          1 - generates random serial numbers starting near 1 and increasing as the contest runs.
+Matches default behavior found in version 1.68.
+          2 - 2 digits are sent, randomly generated between 1 and 99.
+          3 - 3 digits are sent, randomly generated between 1 and 999.
+          4 - 4 digits are sent, randomly generated between 1 and 9999.

   Responses
-    There are five basic responses that you can receive
+    There are five basic responses that you can receive:
        1. nothing
           If calling CQ, no one heard you call CQ again.
           If you responded to someone and you got silence, the call sent was incorrect.